leadedge/SpoutRecorder/README.md

 * -prompt\
 Prompt user for file name dialog\
 By default a file with the sender name is saved in DATA\Videos.
-* -rgb\
-RGB pixel data instead of default rgba\
-Using rgba pixel data is approximately twice as fast due to optimized data copy from the Spout sender texture.
 * -audio\
 Record desktop audio using directshow\
 You may see an FFmpeg warning "Guessed Channel Layout".
 Ignore it.\